Oliviers-OSS/pam_unshare_tmp/README.md

 # pam_unshare_tmp
-PAM module to set a private /tmp per users using Linux namespaces
+PAM module to set a private /tmp and /var/tmp per users using Linux namespaces